 Your FICO score doesn't only include information about consumer loans and credit cards.
 The most modern version, known as FICO 9, also includes information about unpaid medical bills and bills sent to collection agencies as well as your rental history, and landlords almost universally use it to determine whether or not to rent you living accommodations.

-Maintaining good credit is obviously important in an economy dominated by credit, and without it, you can have trouble getting a credit card, securing a loan for a house or a car or securing accommodations for yourself and your family.
-You won't necessarily have to go without these things, but you'll have to pay more for them than someone with good credit, and that can dig you even deeper into a financial hole.
+Maintaining good credit is obviously important in an economy dominated by credit.
+Without it, you can have trouble getting a credit card, securing a loan for a house or a car, or securing accommodations for yourself and your family.
+You won't necessarily have to go without these things, but you'll have to pay more for them than would someone with good credit, and that can dig you even deeper into a financial hole.
 If bad credit is standing between you and the house of your dreams, it's important to evaluate just how badly you want that house considering that you'll pay much more for it in the long run.

 Expensive Markets Equal Higher Credit Scores

 The benchmark minimum credit score of 620 doesn't apply to nonconventional loans, otherwise known as jumbo loans.
-They are loans that exceed $548,250, a number determined by the Federal Housing Finance Agency, and if you've been shopping for a new home, you probably know that high housing prices in many parts of the country often require you to apply for this type of loan.
+They are loans that exceed $548,250, a number determined by the Federal Housing Finance Agency.
+If you've been shopping for a new home, you probably know that high housing prices in many parts of the country often require you to apply for this type of loan.

 If you're planning a move to a state with a high-priced housing market, you'll need a minimum credit score of 700 to qualify for a nonconventional home loan.
 In other words, you don't just need fair credit — you need good credit.
 This is another example of how minimum credit score requirements affect your ability to secure housing.
 Even if you find a lender willing to approve a jumbo loan based on fair credit, the loan will come with a higher interest rate, and when you're borrowing that much money, the payments may end up costing more than you can afford.